How to apply to the Mundus Journalism master's programme

 1. Application Form

-Download and fill in the application form (pdf).
-The application form should be the first document within your application package.
-That will give the Consortium's Selection Committee an overview of your personal, academic and journalistic background before they consider all your supporting documents.
+The application form will give the Consortium's Selection Committee an overview of your personal, academic, and journalistic background, as well as your motivational reflections, before they review all your supporting documents.

 2. Academic documents